fluttercandies/flutter_asset_generator/README.md

 -w, --[no-]watch    Continue to monitor changes after execution of orders.
                     (defaults to on)

+-p, --[no-]preview  Generate file with preview comments.
+                    (defaults to on)

 -o, --output        Your resource file path.
                     If it's a relative path, the relative flutter root directory (defaults to "lib/const/resource.dart")